Grade0/LDS/README.md

 # LDS
 "Decision Support System - Module II: Laboratory of Data Science" Class' Team Project - MSc in Data Science and Business Informatics @ University of Pisa

+## Project

+The project consists in a set of assignements corresponding to a BI process: data integration, construction of an OLAP cube, qurying of a OPLAP cube and reporting.

 ## Part 1: Datawarehouse building

 ### Introduction